IRB Resources

 IRB applications and processes will vary depending on the type of research, and the university, meaning there is no universal application process.
 Every university that facilitates research has an Institutional Review Board (IRB) to ensure ethical research practices for human subject research.
 Below are a few general resources to help guide the application process.

-Data Sharing and Sensitive Data
+Data Sharing & Sensitive Data

 Sensitive data, meaning data that contains identifiable information needs to be anonymized before sharing or publishing (Educause, 2015).
 Plans for the data post collection need to be fully communicated within the IRB application, and research participant research forms.